Key messages

 Definition

-There are a number of elements involved in advance care planning and terminology is used inconsistently, definitions applied in the following document have been drawn from the Australian Government 'A National Framework for Advance Care Directives' [1,3] Advance care planning (ACP) is a process of undertaking anticipatory conversations and planning that may be useful in the event a person loses their ability to express their wishes and make decisions in the future.
+There are a number of elements involved in advance care planning and terminology is used inconsistently.
+Definitions applied in the following document have been drawn from the Australian Government 'A National Framework for Advance Care Directives.'
+[1,3] Advance care planning (ACP) is a process of undertaking anticipatory conversations and planning that may be useful in the event a person loses their ability to express their wishes and make decisions in the future.
 It is an ongoing, values directed process and is based on the principles of autonomy, dignity and preserving the right of self-determination.
-[1] An advance care plan outlines a person’s 'preferences about health and personal care and preferred health outcomes.'
+[1] An advance care plan documents a person's beliefs, values and preferences in relation to future care so that they can guide clinical decision-making in the event the person cannot make or communicate preferences.
 [4] The objective is to ensure that if a person is unable to participate in their own health care decisions their preferences, values and goals remain central to the decision making that occurs on their behalf.

 Advance care planning discussions can occur at any time in a person’s life but may be especially appropriate for people diagnosed with a life limiting illness, those with a condition which will reduce their ability to make decisions in the future, a person who is over the age of 75 or someone moving into residential care.
 [2] Advance care planning can be part of a structured health care planning process with health care professionals or may be informal conversations with family and friends.
 Care planning is useful to all people, but clear documentation is particularly helpful for people who have conditions likely to prevent them speaking for themselves at the end of life, or do not have a family.